Over 25 Years of Experience!

 Wills, Trusts, and Estate Planning

-Walsh, Amicucci & Pantaleo LLP is uniquely qualified to help our clients plan for the future and distribute estate assets upon death.
-Whether a simple or complicated estate, we have solid experience and substantial background to help you.
-For example, Karen Walsh serves as of counsel to other attorneys because of her knowledge of and success in resolving the most complex estate planning problems.
-Paul Amicucci is a certified public accountant and helps to guide our clients through the murky territory of estate tax implications.
-Our focus in this rapidly growing branch of the law allows us to apply our deep experience to your specific circumstance.
+Walsh & Amicucci LLP is uniquely qualified to help our clients plan for the future and distribute assets upon death.
+Whether a simple or complicated estate, we have solid experience and a substantial background to help you.
+Our focus in this rapidly growing and changing branch of the law allows us to apply our extensive experience to your specific circumstance

 Estate planning tools to secure your family's future